feligomes/Timeline/README.md

 - It correctly handles long names, showing a tooltip with the full name when hovering over the event

 Technical details:
+- The app is integrated with Redux and it manages the state of the events using it
 - It comes prepopulated with 3 events added on November 2024 as a small demo, new events can be added freely
 - The data resets if you reload the page, this could have been made persistent with a real backend, using localstorage or a database
 - Left it this way also a way to easilty reset the application for testing purposes
 - The calendar component receives an array of events and renders them.
-In the working demo it is using data from mock-data.ts file, they could be easily changed to different events to test the application.
+In the working demo it is using data from mock-data.ts file, they can be easily changed to a different set of events to test the application.
 Or eventually connected to a real backend to fetch the initial data.

 ## Getting Started